AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-report-ad-data-an.md

 ---
-description: Details on the Analysis Workspace template, and reporting in Reports & Analytics and Report Builder.
+description: Details on the Analysis Workspace template, and reporting in Report Builder.
 title: Report on advertising data in Adobe Analytics
 feature: Advertising Analytics
 exl-id: bbc830d9-e168-471d-a1ba-308277aab415
 ---
 # Report on advertising data in Adobe Analytics

-Details on the Analysis Workspace template, and reporting in Reports & Analytics and Report Builder.
+Details on the Analysis Workspace template, and reporting in Report Builder.

 >[!NOTE]
 >